Updated May 16, 2026§ For Vehicles

 For most TKSTAR TK905 owners, US Mobile Pooled at $4-8/month is the cheapest plan that actually works.
 If you already have a US Mobile or T-Mobile family plan, the TK905 line costs $4/month.
 Standalone, it’s $8.

 If your tracker is for theft recovery or business asset protection, pay the $15/month for Mint Mobile.
-Zero drops across 30 days is worth the $11/month premium.
+Its single-network simplicity and larger data allowance are worth the $11/month premium.
 Skip Tello unless you don’t actually need real-time updates.
 Skip T-Mobile pay-as-you-go unless you are already in a T-Mobile store and want to handle activation there.

 FAQ